sanaehasan/js_coding_exercises/docs/exercise001.md

 # Challenges

-This week's challenges focus on the following skills:
+This first set of challenges focus on the following skills:

 - Working with primitive data types (strings, numbers, booleans, null, undefined)
 - Operators